auni02/webdev-group-project/README.md

 ## Introduction

 This proposal outlines the development of a user-centric online platform for managing badminton sports facilities.
-The system will be built using the Model-View-Controller (MVC) architectural pattern and will offer a range of features to enhance user experience.
-Key modules include court booking, membership enrollment, contact us, friendly sessions, and sponsorship opportunities.
-This platform aims to streamline court bookings, provide convenient membership options, facilitate communication with facility management, and foster a vibrant community among badminton enthusiasts.
+The system, which will be constructed using the Model-View-Controller (MVC) architectural pattern, will include various features to improve user experience.
+Court scheduling, membership enrolment, contact us, friendly sessions, and a payment mechanism are important elements.
+This platform seeks to simplify court reservations, offer practical membership choices, ease contact with facility administration, and guarantee safe and easy user payment processing.

 ## Objectives

+-Simplify the Court Reservation Procedures
+Reduce the need for manual scheduling and streamline user interactions by offering a user-friendly and effective platform for booking badminton courts.

+-Improve the Management of Memberships
+Make it easier for users and administrators to enrol, approve, and manage memberships while guaranteeing a smooth and convenient experience.

+-Encourage Involvement in the Community can promote user interaction and cultivate a thriving badminton community by providing features like friendly sessions.

+-Make sure that payments are processed securely.
+In order to manage court reservations, membership dues, and other monetary transactions and build user confidence, implement a dependable and secure payment module.

+-Boost the Effectiveness of Administration
+To ensure seamless operations, provide an admin dashboard for managing court scheduling, memberships, enquiries, and player information for friendly sessions.

+Leverage MVC Architecture for Scalability
+Develop the system using the MVC framework to ensure scalability, maintainability, and efficient handling of user and admin functionalities.

 ## Features and Functionalities